shawnho1018/Anthos/anthos-gke/README.md

 #### Pre-requisite
 * Please make sure you have sufficient privilege for creating GKE clusters as well as VPC/Subnets.
 In this lab, I assume you're a project owner.
 * Modify env.sh to reflect your PROJECT_ID and USERACCOUNT.
 The details of the parameters in env.sh are documented in the file.
-* Create a service account which has gkehub.admin.
+* Create a service account which has roles/gkehub.admin and roles/gkehub.connect.
 Use gcloud command to download its key.
 Rename the file as anthos-connect-sa.key, and move this key into the key folder, recorded in env.sh"

 #### Lab-Steps
 * Run ./0-prepare-env.sh